 Semester Unit Description Assessment 1 or 2 'We are the teller of tales and sharers of secrets' is an introduction to drama where students learn that drama is an art form which can be used as a vehicle for social commentary and change.
 MAKING (Performing) - Group performance in the style of Realism.
-Conditions: 1-2 minutes per person actively engaged on During this unit students will develop and apply their knowledge of the elements of drama, forms, and performance styles, and evaluate meaning in drama they devise, interpret, perform, and view in the style of realism.
-They will analyse and evaluate how meaning and intent is communicated through drama, analysing a filmed performance through an exam. stage.
-RESPONDING - In class exam responding to the use of elements or drama and conventions of style within a filmed or live performance.
-Conditions: 500-600 Words.
-Students will explore a key social issue and create a devised concept and performance using conventions of collage drama to educate and engage an audience.
-MAKING (Devising) - Students will create a devised concept around a key social issue.
-They will then combine their concept with others to create a fully polished Collage Drama performance.
+Conditions: 1-2 minutes per person actively engaged on stage.
+During this unit students will develop and apply their knowledge of the elements of drama, forms, and performance styles, and evaluate meaning in drama they devise, interpret, perform, and view in the style of realism.
+They will analyse and evaluate how meaning and intent is communicated through drama, analysing a filmed performance through an exam. ' Students will explore a key social issue and create a devised concept and performance using conventions of collage drama to educate and engage an audience. fully polished Collage Drama performance.
 Conditions: Concept 400 Words.
 Performance - 1-2 minutes per person actively engaged on stage.

-There may be visits to live performances and these incur a charge; for example: Shake and Stir (approximately \$15-20 per visit).
+There may be visits to live performances and these incur a charge; for example: Shake and Stir (Approximately \$15-20 per visit).